AOrobator/HelloAndroid/contentprovider/ContentProvider.md

 - user_dictionary — the authority of the system user dictionary provider
 - words — the path corresponding to the “words” table

-The ContentResolver uses the authority to identify the content provider to contact.
+The ContentResolver uses the authority to identify the ContentProvider to contact.

 - An application implementing a ContentProvider specifies the provider’s authority in the application manifest.

 The ContentProvider uses the path to choose the table to access.

 - A provider usually has a path for each table it exposes.

 - Many providers allow you to access a single row in a table by appending an ID value to the end of the URI.

 - For example, to retrieve a row whose _ID is 4 from user dictionary, you can use this content URI: